 If you are in deportation proceedings and apply for PD, you might be able to obtain an agreement that you will not be deported and your immigration court case will be closed for the moment.

-Learn more about making custody arrangements for your child in the event you are an undocumented immigrant who is arrested or deported.
+Learn more about making custody arrangements for your U.S. citizen child in the event you are an immigrant who is arrested or deported.

-Dealing with the risk of arrest by immigration authorities during regular check-in appointment.
+Dealing with the risk of arrest by U.S. immigration authorities during ICE check-in appointments.